 Kidney and urinary tract disorders can involve one or both kidneys, one or both ureters, the bladder, or the urethra, and in men, the prostate, one or both testes, or the epididymis.
-Problems with the male reproductive system often manifest as persistent erection, scrotal pain, scrotal swelling, or blood in the semen.
+Problems with the male reproductive system often manifest as scrotal pain, scrotal swelling, blood in the semen, or persistent erection.

 Urinalysis, the testing of urine, may be necessary in the evaluation of kidney and urinary tract disorders and can also help evaluate bodywide disorders such as diabetes or liver problems.
 A urine sample is usually collected using the clean-catch method or another sterile method.
 For example, a method to obtain an uncontaminated urine sample involves passing a catheter through the urethra into the bladder.

 Blood flow to the kidneys needs to be intact for the kidneys to function properly.
 Any interruption of or reduction in the blood flow can cause kidney damage or dysfunction and, if long-standing, increased blood pressure ( hypertension).
 When blood flow in the arteries supplying the kidneys is completely blocked, the entire kidney or a portion of the kidney supplied by that artery dies (kidney infarction).
 Kidney infarction can lead to the inability of the kidneys to process and excrete the body's waste products ( kidney failure).